edumeet/edumeet/README.md

 $ export NODE_ENV=production
 $ gulp dist
 ```
-This will build the client application and copy everythink to `server/public` from where the server can host client code to browser requests. (no apache/NGINX needed)
+This will build the client application and copy everythink to `server/public` from where the server can host client code to browser requests.

 * Globally install `gulp-cli` NPM module (may need `sudo`):